sumitsalve98/WebScrape-Customer-Sentiment-Analysis/README.md

 ![Polarity of sentiment.jpeg](https://github.com/sumitsalve98/WebScrape-Customer-Sentiment-Analysis/blob/master/images/Polarity%20of%20sentiment.jpeg?raw=true)

+### Insights:
+- We have around 696706 reviews that have positive feedback and 182602 reviews with negative feedback.

 ### 5. What is the Category specific sentiment of the reviews?

 ![Category specific Sentiment polarity.jpeg](https://github.com/sumitsalve98/WebScrape-Customer-Sentiment-Analysis/blob/master/images/Category%20specific%20Sentiment%20polarity.jpeg?raw=true)

+### Insights:

+- Refrigerators have the most positive reviews.
+It has only 16% of negative reviews

+- Air conditioner have 25% of negative reviews.

 ### 6. Perform the Customer complaint segmentation by analyzing the text with specific keywords in it which are related to issues.